kanni5353/Malicious-URL-Classification/README.md

 ## What This Project Does

-- Loads URL data from SVM-light format files
+- Loads URL data from SVM-light format files.
 - Prepares batches of data (like Day0, Day1, etc.)
 - Trains different ML models like Logistic Regression, SVM, and LightGBM
 - Evaluates how each model performs on accuracy, F1-score, and more